arkp88/pushups/DOCS.md

 ### Core Functionality
 - 🔐 **Multi-user authentication** via Supabase Auth
-- 📥 **Multiple import methods**: TSV upload or Google Drive integration
+- 📥 **Smart Import Options**:
+  - Upload TSV files from your device (single or multiple)
-- ☑️ **Multi-file selection** from Google Drive with checkboxes and batch import
+  - Import from Google Drive (single file or multi-select)
+  - **Recursive folder import** - Import all TSV files from a folder and all its subfolders with one click (up to 50 files)
+  - File selection/deselection before import
 - 🃏 **Flashcard interface** with flip animations
 - 📊 **Personal progress tracking** per user per question
 - ⭐ **Bookmarking system** for important questions